catherineloesch/project3-mernstack-app/README.md

 ### Day 6: 09/05/2023

-jwt passport strategy
-I spent most of day 6 familiarizing myself with the passport and passport-jwt packages and writing the passport strategy generate secret key and store it in .env file
+I spent most of day 6 of development familiarizing myself with the passport and passport-jwt packages and writing the passport strategy.
+I also generated a random secret key and store it in a .env file.

-passport options:

 ```JavaScript
 require('dotenv').config()